 Discounts ranging from 2% to 6% of charges are given to Medicare, Medicaid, and certain approved commercial health insurance and health maintenance organization programs for regulated services.
 Discounts in varying percentages are given for certain unregulated services.
-These major payors routinely review patient billings and deny payment for certain charges as medically unnecessary or as performed without appropriate preauthorization.
-Discounts and denials are recorded as reductions of net patient service revenue.
-Revenue and accounts receivable from these third-party payors have been adjusted to reflect the difference between charges and the estimated reimbursable amounts.

 Notes to Consolidated Financial Statements (continued) (Dollar Amounts in Thousands)